 I have a fascination with dumplings from around the world.
 Asian-style dumplings are easily one of my favorites, but I'm an equal opportunity dumpling lover, be it pelmeni from Russia, pierogi from Poland, khinkali from Georgia, manti from Armenia, or gnocchi or gnudi from Italy.

-Louis describes the gnocchi as having a reddish color, although mine were more like a purplish beige.
+This gnocchi typically has a reddish color, although mine were more like a purplish beige.
 I used Shiraz, so perhaps the color is a bit different than Sangrantino.
 Regardless of the hue, the point is to get that wine flavor right into the gnocchi themselves.